vincentsarago/lambda-proxy/README.md

    return ('OK', 'plain/text', id)
 ```

+Note: If function returns other then "OK", Cache-Control will be set to `no-cache`

 ## Binary responses

 When working with binary on API-Gateway we must return a base64 encoded string